qquagliano/PCC_Intern_Eval/README.md

-# PCC Intern Evaluation App
+# PCC Psychometrist Evaluation App

 ## Summary
 An evaluatory web app (made in R Shiny) to evaluate PR PCC Interns and Psychometrists